dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api-mac.md

 ## Implement the other CRUD operations

 We'll add `Create`, `Update`, and `Delete` methods to the controller.
-These are variations on a theme, so I'll just show the code and highlight the main differences.
+These methods are variations on a theme, so I'll just show the code and highlight the main differences.
 Build the project after adding or changing code.

 ### Create

 [!code-csharp[](first-web-api/sample/TodoApi/Controllers/TodoController.cs?name=snippet_Create)]

-This is an HTTP POST method, indicated by the [[HttpPost]](/aspnet/core/api/microsoft.aspnetcore.mvc.httppostattribute) attribute.
+The preceding method responds to an HTTP POST, as indicated by the [[HttpPost]](/aspnet/core/api/microsoft.aspnetcore.mvc.httppostattribute) attribute.
 The [[FromBody]](/aspnet/core/api/microsoft.aspnetcore.mvc.frombodyattribute) attribute tells MVC to get the value of the to-do item from the body of the HTTP request.

-The `CreatedAtRoute` method returns a 201 response, which is the standard response for an HTTP POST method that creates a new resource on the server. `CreatedAtRoute` also adds a Location header to the response.
+The `CreatedAtRoute` method returns a 201 response.
+It's the standard response for an HTTP POST method that creates a new resource on the server. `CreatedAtRoute` also adds a Location header to the response.
 The Location header specifies the URI of the newly created to-do item.
 See [10.2.2 201 Created](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

 ### Use Postman to send a Create request